jwg4/hypothesis/docs/details.rst

             f()
             return f()

-Note: The functions you use in map, etc. will run *inside* the executor. i.e. they will not be called until you invoke the function passed to ``execute_example``.
+Note: The functions you use in `map`, etc. will run *inside* the executor. i.e. they will not be called until you invoke the function passed to ``execute_example``.

 An executor must be able to handle being passed a function which returns None,